D3AD-E/RecipePlannerReact/README.md

-# RecipePlannerMVC
+# RecipePlannerReact

 >University course project

-    Please write simple Recipe Planner application using MVC NET 5.0 Data should be stored in text files in selected folder (format explained at the end)
+    Please write simple Recipe Planner application using React Data should be stored in text files in selected folder on the server (format explained at the end) Application should be uploaded to task3 folder of the student's gitlab projct (the same which was used in task1 and task2)
+    Student must not publish files which are result of compilation Student should implement both client and server using JavaScript Application should use the same server (so only one port occupied) for serving static (react) and dynamic (data in rest) content

 Main page